Nanumea: Identity

 A widely recognized symbol of Nanumean identity and unity is the fighting spear, "Kaumaile."
 Said to have been brought with him by the island's founder, Tefolaha, Kaumaile was used to defeat invaders to Nanumea, most notably by Lapi to defeat a giant, Tuulaapoupou.
 Recent carbon dating tests have shown that the Kaumaile spear is over 800 years old.

 Prominent local people

 Lady Naama Maheu Latasi (died 16 March 2012) was the first woman to be elected to the Parliament of Tuvalu, was elected from the constituency of Nanumea.

-Maatia Toafa (born 1 May 1954) was the Prime Minister of Tuvalu 2004–2006 and continues to represent Nanumea in the Parliament of Tuvalu.
+Maatia Toafa (born 1 May 1954) was the Prime Minister of Tuvalu 2004–2006 and represent Nanumea in the Parliament of Tuvalu from 2002 until the 2019 general election.
 He served as the Minister of Finance and Economic Development in the Sopoaga Ministry (2013-2019).

 Willy Telavi (born 28 January 1954) was first elected to parliament in 2006 and was appointed Home Affairs Minister in the Government of Apisai Ielemia.
 He was re-elected in 2010 and became the Prime Minister of Tuvalu on 24 December 2010.
-His term of prime minister ended on 2 August 2013.
+His term as prime minister ended on 2 August 2013.
 He resigned from Parliament in August 2014.